gengo/decanter/document/source/intro/tutorial01.rst

 Because the decanter stopped, can not access in browser.

-Of course, the decanter starts when you execute this command again.
+And of course, to start decanter again, you can run this command again:

 ::